AnjaBuckley/RAG-Meeting-Transcripts-QA-System/README.md

 # RAG Meeting QA System

 Welcome to your local Retrieval-Augmented Generation (RAG) Meeting QA system!
-This project lets you ask questions about your meeting transcripts using state-of-the-art language models and embeddings—all running locally on your machine.
+This project lets you ask questions about your meeting transcripts using ollama language models and embeddings—all running locally on your machine.

 ## 🚀 What does it do?
 - Loads your meeting transcripts (as `.txt` files)